Join our Socotra Yemen Island December tour as we will be taking the Yemenia Airways flight from Cairo, to Hadibu, Socotra via Aden in mainland Yemen.

 Here, diving and snorkelling are available (rental available, extra cost) or you can also decide to join the local fishermen for sea expedition!

-We’ll bring back freshly caught fish from the sea for dinner in Dihamri.
+We’ll bring back freshly caught fish from the sea and prepare for the special dinner celebration in Dihamri.

 Breakfast and begin drive to the Dixsam Plateau.
 This is the most famous spot for the Dragon’s Blood trees, where you can also spot many rare birds.